 An initial transgression of the Academic Honesty Policy may result in a level-one or level-two violation charge, depending upon the seriousness of the offense.
 All initial infractions (with the exception of those that result in expulsion) require that the student take the College-designated educational sanction.
 A subsequent confirmed violation will automatically be charged as a level-two violation.
 Any subsequent confirmed offense after a level-two violation requires a sanction of immediate academic expulsion.

 Level-One Violations: These violations affect only the individual student.
 Some may be due to inexperience or misinformation.
 These violations have minimal impact on the outcome of the course and can be addressed through education and/or some form of reparation.
 Some issues that arise in this category are due to discipline-specific demands that require specialized instruction.

 Level-Two Violations: These include subsequent confirmed Level One Violations.
 Initial level two violations are blatant and have a serious effect on the student’s college career.
 They may also have a direct or indirect negative effect on other students in the class.
 Level-two violations require a more severe sanction than level-one offenses.

 - Missing or misleading citation (not meeting MLA, APA, etc. guidelines).
 In cases where there seems to be minor editorial errors and not a pattern of missing or misleading citation, this may be handled informally at the discretion of the faculty/library staff.

-- Not giving proper credit to the ideas or words of others resulting in plagiarism.
+- Not giving proper credit to the ideas, words, art or imagery of others resulting in plagiarism.

 - Giving inappropriate aid in quizzes or tests, in the writing of papers, or in the preparation of lab reports or other homework assignments (without specific permission to do so or apart from the College sanctioned tutoring services).